prernabhargav/diwali-sales-eda/README.md

 - Sales contribution per category
 ## 📈 Goal:
 To generate business insights to improve sales during the Diwali season.
-[5:08 PM, 7/20/2025] 😇: Exploratory Data Analysis of Diwali Sales dataset using Python, Pandas, Matplotlib, and Seaborn to extract business insights           .
+ Exploratory Data Analysis of Diwali Sales dataset using Python, Pandas, Matplotlib, and Seaborn to extract business insights           .